 - Learn Computer Aided Design (CAD) and Computer Aided Manufacturing (CAM).

 - Use state-of-the-art machining centers, turning centers and Electrical Discharge Machines (EDM).

 - Gain knowledge and skills necessary to design, build and inspect machined parts, injection mold and stamping die.

 - Get hands-on training on high-tech work equipment.

 - Learn skills in problem solving, team work, math, communication, and computers.

 Students in the Machine Tooling Technics program can attend full or part time.

-Machine Tooling Technics Program classes may be offered at these Madison College campuses:
+Machine Tooling Technics program classes are offered at our Madison Truax campus.

 Earning your two-year technical diploma in Machine Tooling Technics program at Madison Area Technical College prepares you for valuable work in:

 - Tool and Die Apprentice